thanos-io/thanos/docs/operating/reverse-proxy.md

 ### Serving Thanos on a subdomain

 Serving a Thanos component on the root of a subdomain is pretty straight-forward.
-Let's say you want to run Thanos Query behind a nginx reverse proxy, accessible on domain `thanos.example.com`.
+Let's say you want to run Thanos Querier behind a nginx reverse proxy, accessible on domain `thanos.example.com`.
 A basic nginx configuration would look like this:

 ```
 http {